agarwalvaibhav0211/Dockerize-Laravel-Project-With-MySQL-and-Nginx/README.md

 ## Usage
-This is a Setup for Dockerizing a Laravel App with MySQL Database and NGINX Web Server To get started, make sure you have [Docker for Windows/Linux installed] on your system, and then clone this repository.
+This is a Setup for Dockerizing a Laravel App with MySQL Database and NGINX Web Server.

+To get started, make sure you have [Docker for Windows/Linux installed] on your system, and then clone this repository.

-Copy your Laravel App Files in `laravelSite` folder Configure your database credentials as given in the sample .env file Open a terminal and from this cloned respository's root run following commands in order:
+Copy your Laravel App Files in `laravelSite` folder

+Configure your database credentials as given in the sample .env file

+Open a terminal and from this cloned respository's root run following commands in order:
 1. `docker-compose up -d --build`
 2. `docker-compose exec app composer update`or  `docker-compose exec app composer install`